David-Durst/embeddedHaskellAetherling/README.txt

     d.
 We use the following shorthands in the stdout:
         i.
 SP - Spatial
         ii.
 HTH - Halide-To-Hardware, ie Halide-HLS
 4. Note: the graphs are slightly different from those in the paper.
 In the paper, Halide-HLS and Spatial used 2.3-9.1x more area.
 In these charts, Halide-HLS and Spatial use 2.2-8.6x more area.
 Additionally, in some cases Aetherling's advantage has improved.
 One example of this is the CONV example at throughput 1.
-These minor differences are due to some small changes we made in the implementations of some of the operators.
+These minor differences are due to the fact that the paper's measurements are on an older version of the code.
+I was not able to resolve this discrepancy before artifact submission deadline.

 ## Claims Not Supported
 All the major claims of the paper are supported.